Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 Also read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)

-If this continues for some time, it can even lead to root rot in your money tree.
+If this continues for some time, it can lead to root rot in your money tree.
 This is why it is suggested that you should not fertilize your plants in winter.

 How to avoid overfertilization?